What is Spinal Cord Tumor Resection?

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Richard C. E. Anderson (Pediatric), and Neil A. Feldstein (Pediatric) are experts in spinal cord tumor resection.
+Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid, Richard C. E. Anderson (Pediatric), and Neil A. Feldstein (Pediatric) are experts in spinal cord tumor resection.